QuarkNerd/blog/rfarmer/_posts/2014-12-5-Foyer-Screen-continued.md

 * CodeSchool's [Shaping Up With Angular.JS][CodeSchool Angular]
 A free, 5 part course from CodeSchool covering the basics of Angular.js.
 Each part contains a few videos in which the tutor explains an angular concept and talks through an example of using it -
 Throughout all 5 levels we follow an example of creating a 'Gem Store'.

 After each video the student (i.e. you), is required to complete a few exercises using the concepts they have just learned.
 These exercises are completed in an environment within the course, which assesses your answer dynamically.

 <img alt="Shaping Up With Angular" src="{{ site.baseurl }}/rfarmer/assets/shaping-up.jpg"/>
-CodeSchool have other, more advanced, Angular resources but these require a paid account.
-This course is, however, very engaging and quickly brings you up to speed on the Angular basics.
-I would personally recommend it as a great starting point.
+This course is very engaging and quickly brings you up to speed on the Angular basics.
+CodeSchool have other, more advanced, Angular resources and I would personally recommend Shaping Up as a great starting point.

 * [Egghead.io][EggheadIO]
 For a deeper level of detail, I looked at the Egghead.io website.

 Their free content again covers the basics, however, there are ~60 free Angular JS videos available.
 These can be found on the website, or as a Youtube [playlist][EggheadPlaylist].
 The videos each last anywhere between 2 - 10 minutes and are split into concepts.
 John Lindquist and team have done an excellent job in breaking down the creating a concise and informative course.
 The videos are great for beginners and I have also found that I use them as reference material almost as much as the Angular docs themselves.

 <img alt="Egghead Playlist" src="{{ site.baseurl }}/rfarmer/assets/egghead.jpg"/>
-Like CodeSchool, Egghead.io also has further content available for paid subscribers.
-The free playlist is probably sufficient for most users and new videos are uploaded to the website on a regular basis.
+Egghead.io also has further content available for paid subscribers and new videos are uploaded to the website on a regular basis.

 To run unit tests I used [Karma][karma] with assertions in [Jasmine][jasmine].
 Writing these tests was very simple due to the extensive resources of examples available on the Jasmine site, and within developer communities.
 Karma runs the tests each time a file is saved, allowing instant review of results.

 My first impressions of using Angular was that the approach just seemed so natural.
 Removing the DOM manipulation from my JavaScript made Unit Testing much simpler!

 It can take some time to put yourself in the 'Angular mind-set' when you're used to using JQuery but there is a very active community around Angular and so I found I could find advice on any issues I encountered on Stack Overflow or other similar resources.
 The docs and Developer guide on the [Angular website][Angular] itself are also very useful!

 Given more time I would have re-implemented the rest of the Admin App in Angular.
 I found the approach much neater and more intuitive than using JQuery to manipulate DOM elements, especially as much of the functionality of the Admin App was simply to insert Parse data into the page, or save page content back to Parse.